9 minsPublished on 5/31/2022

 Bitcoin in brief

 Introduced in 2009, Bitcoin is a digital-native crypto asset and the largest by market capitalization.
-In less than a decade, Bitcoin established itself as an excellent store of value and a unit of exchange.
+In less than a decade, Bitcoin established itself as a viable unit of exchange.

 Bitcoin was created by a person or a team of people under the pseudonym Satoshi Nakomoto, who described the new technology as an electronic peer-to-peer cash system.
-This gave rise to the crypto industry: a new era of finance and investing in which people could finally take control of their assets and break free from the dominance of central banks.
+This gave rise to the crypto industry: a new era of finance and investing in which people could finally take control of their assets and break free from centralized entities.

 A picture of possible Bitcoin creator, Dorian Satoshi Nakamoto.